-You cannot rely on this type of idiot for anything at all.
-They are capable of sending you an email to ask your email address.
-Don’t trust them and don’t wait until they’ll put the blame of their inefficiency on you.
-As a general rule, I speak to my clients and the freelancers I hire at least twice a week, and I am to meet them in person at least once a month, if possible.
-Regular communication between you and your coworkers should never stop, whether they are idiots or not.
+- Don’t trust them and don’t wait until they’ll blame you for their stupidity.
+As a general rule, I speak to my clients and the freelancers I hire at least twice a week, and I try to meet them in person at least once a month, if possible.
+Regular communication between you and your coworkers should never stop, whether they are stupid as shit or not.

-I strongly believe that the ones that never lose empathy for their fellow human beings really are the cleverest out there.
-This is the reason why I’m trying hard to stop labelling other people as idiots, either aloud or in my mind.
+- I strongly believe that the ones that, no matter what, never lose empathy for their fellow human beings are the cleverest.
+This is the reason why I’m trying hard to stop labelling other people as idiots, either aloud or into my mind.

-Remember: no matter how clever you are, you will always be a sort of idiot for somebody else, so let’s just try to help each other by becoming more compassionate.
+- Remember: no matter how brilliant you are, you will always be a sort of idiot for somebody else, so let’s just try and help each other by becoming more compassionate.